-- The contribution must be reported on the treasurer's report along with a cover letter explaining that the contribution was an anonymous contribution and the circumstances under which the contribution was received. - > The contribution may not be expended and must be disposed of at the end of the campaign in accordance with Section 106.141, F.S.
+- ➤ The contribution must be reported on the treasurer's report.
+A letter should be submitted to the SOE explaining that the contribution was an anonymous contribution and the circumstances under which the contribution was received. - ➤ The contribution may not be expended and must be disposed of at the end of the campaign in accordance with Section 106.141, F.S.